ebyildiz/cse15l-lab-reports/lab1.md

+## Lab Report 1
-## For each of the commands cd, ls, and cat, and using the workspace you created in this lab:
+# For each of the commands cd, ls, and cat, and using the workspace you created in this lab:

 *cd*
 - Share an example of using the command with no arguments.